Banogrono/AsteroidsUnity/README.md

 Current version offers:
 - 3 levels of difficulty
 - 6 power ups
-- handcrafeted (in Krita) with love asteroids and enemies
+- handcrafted (in Krita) with love asteroids and enemies
 - great, atmospheric soundtrack made with blessing of https://onlinesequencer.net/
 - it sort of works